viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 1. **Add a vision service.**

-   Next, add a [detector](/services/vision/detection/) as a vision service to be able to make use of the ML model.
+   Next, add a [detector](/services/vision/detection/) as a vision service.
    Create an vision service with the name `green_detector`, the type `vision` and the model `color_detector`.
    Then click **Create Service**.

    In your vision service’s panel, select the color your vision service will be detecting, as well as a hue tolerance and a segment size (in pixels).
-   Use a color picker like [colorpicker.me](https://colorpicker.me/) to approximate the color of your line and get the corresponding hexadecimal hash to put in your config.
+   Use a color picker like [colorpicker.me](https://colorpicker.me/) to approximate the color of your line and get the corresponding hex code to put in your config.
-   We used #19FFD9 to represent the color of green electrical tape.
+   We used `#19FFD9` to match the color of our green electrical tape.
    We used a segment size of 100 pixels, and a tolerance of 0.06, but you can tweak these later to fine tune your line follower.

    Click **Save config** in the bottom left corner of the screen.

-2. **Add a `transform` camera as a visualizer**
+2. (optional) **Add a `transform` camera as a visualizer**

-   This step is optional, but if you'd like to see the bounding boxes that the color detector identifies, you'll need to configure a [transform camera](/components/camera/transform/).
+   If you'd like to see the bounding boxes that the color detector identifies, you'll need to configure a [transform camera](/components/camera/transform/).
    This isn't another piece of hardware, but rather a virtual "camera" that takes in the stream from the webcam we just configured and outputs a stream overlaid with bounding boxes representing the color detections.

    Click on the **Components** subtab and navigate to the **Create component** menu.